Storidge/cio-faq/troubleshooting.md

 # Troubleshooting

+### I ran the `cioctl report` command.
+Where do I find the report?

+The output of the `cioctl report` command is in the /var/lib/storidge directory.

+Please forward the report to support@storidge.com with details of the error you are troubleshooting.

 ### Insufficient cluster capacity available to create this vdisk

 Error message:  "Fail: Add vd: Insufficient cluster capacity available to create this vdisk.
 Use smaller size"